SydneyBioX/GHIST_plus/README.md

 - Large generated files are ignored by `.gitignore`.
 - Keep the config, checkpoint, `genes.txt`, stain standardisation file, and matching cache together when moving a trained run.
+- To reproduce manuscript-scale experiments, use the provided config format with the corresponding datasets, checkpoints, and run paths.